 The show feels familiar.
 Des McAnuff, who directed the gold standard of jukebox musicals, the 2005 Broadway smash “Jersey Boys,” has taken the reigns of this show as well.
 There are plenty of similarities in Dominique Morisseau’s wide-ranging script that covers a lot of ground.
 There are references to streetlamps, the struggle to get to the top, the women, the demons and the side deals that shaped both the rise and fall of the group considered the greatest Rhythm and Blues groups in history, a group that has seen 24 different Temptations to this day.

 Does the familiarity make the show feel any less fresh?
 Hell no. The show is loaded with not just energy and joy but also plenty of pathos.
-It does not delve much into the social injustices of the 1960’s and how it shaped certain aspects of their existence, yet featured a scene about bus ride through some Southern states that did not take kindly to Black groups and their “race music.”
+It does not delve much into the social injustices of the 1960’s and how it shaped certain aspects of their existence, yet featured a scene about a bus ride through some Southern states that did not take kindly to Black groups and their “race music.”
 And there is also an interesting tidbit about a protest song that was written for the Temptations, but ended up going to Edwin Starr instead.
 As Motown founder Berry Gordy Jr. sadly yet pragmatically explained, if you are a Black group that sings a certain style of music, you can’t just go changing it up on white audiences.

 The music is the star of the show, and both McAnuff’s direction and Morisseau’s book takes multiple songs and turns them on their head, interspersing the lyrics of the song with the story being told, never compromising the quality of the tune.